kaitlin31415/HiddenInPlainSight/README.md

 ### GUI
 Open command prompt and set the directory to the HiddenInPlainSight file directory.

-Double click the the runme windows batch file in the main directory.
+Double click the the runme Windows batch file in the main directory.
+If you are on a unix machine, compile manually.

 The Gui will pop up.

 ![Image of Gui](ReadMeImgs/BasicGui.png?raw=true)

--or-
+or

 To run the Gui manually